Korean food vs Japanese food: what's the difference?

 Japanese food is usually prepared and cooked unseasoned or left raw.
 The cooking methods use little oil.
 Instead, cooking the food involves lots of water for steaming, stewing or boiling.
 A sharp knife called ‘santoku’ is used as a general kitchen knife.
 Santoku means ‘three virtues’ or ‘three uses’: chopping, slicing and cutting.
 And as fish is an important ingredient in Japanese cuisine, chefs use special knives to prepare different types of fish.

-Dashi (a family of stocks) is often central to Japanese cooking, used as a base for many types of dishes (for example, miso soup).
+Dashi (a family of stocks) is often central to Japanese cooking, used as a base for many types of dishes (for example, ginger miso soup).
 It is prepared from kelp (konbu) or small pieces of sliced katsuobushi, also known as dried bonito or bonito flakes (simmered, smoked and fermented skipjack tuna).

 Korean cooking on the other hand is very complex with lots of condiments used and dishes being created over days.
 Meats are marinated and spiced before the food is cooked.
 Many side dishes are quick and easy to make, but making multiple little dishes for every mealtime can be very time-consuming.